Right heart ventriculography is a study that images the right chambers (atrium and ventricle) of the heart.

 The catheter will be moved forward into the right side of the heart.
 As the catheter is advanced, the doctor can record pressures from the right atrium and right ventricle.

 Contrast material ("dye") is injected into the right side of the heart.
-It helps the cardiologist determine the size and shape of the heart's chambers.
+It helps the cardiologist determine the size and shape of the heart's chambers and evaluate their function as well as the function of the tricuspid and pulmonary valves.

 The procedure will last 1 to several hours.